joshlarson/.emacs.d/README.md

 `C-c C-t n` - Run tests in the current buffer

 `C-c C-t t` - Run the test that the cursor is currently in

+`C-c C-t C-a` - Run the last jest command, regardless of where the cursor currently is

 `C-c C-t p` - Run all tests for the project